dxrcy/phonet/README.md

 # Usage

-This project can be used as a rust library, or as a binary.
+This project can be used as a rust library crate, or as a binary executable.

 ## Binary use